GENERAL PROGRAM QUESTIONS

 Can I get an application fee waiver?

 We are able to offer application fee waivers for Peace Corps, AmeriCorps, City Year or Teach for America alumni as well as active duty military and veterans.
 If you meet any of these qualifiers, please send an official verification document from the organization to email@example.com.
-Please note that it may take up to 5 business days for review and decision.
+Please note we cannot reimburse a processed application fee.
+We will provide you with a fee waiver code, which you must apply in lieu of making a payment.
+It may take up to 5 business days for us to review your document and issue a fee waiver code.

 I have AP credit for a prerequisite but my high school doesn't appear in the dropdown list.
 Why is this? (on-campus MEM/MF only)